ormsbee/csvcols/README.rst

 Warnings
 --------
-No attempt has been made to make this library memory efficient or particularly fast (there's some very simple caching for row values and to get unique vals).
+No attempt has been made to make this library memory efficient or particularly fast.
 I didn't need it at this point, but it should be pretty feasible, since Column data tends to be highly redundant in real life.
+I wrote a previous incarnation of this library that actually had a lot of transform hashing and caching (the idea was to prevent full recalcuation of a series of transforms when only small parts of the document change), but it added more complexity than it was worth, given how seldom I had a need for it.